 If the sheriff’s deputy at the property sides with the tenant, a hearing will be scheduled, and the judge will decide if the eviction will proceed.

 Another common occurrence is that the tenant vacates the property on or before the eviction date.
+When you arrive at the property do not attempt to make entry, even if you see the property is vacant.

 Once you have possession of the property back, you will want to get it secured, make sure all of your windows are locked, and that all of the doors are locked before you leave.